alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

     cameraTransform = makeCameraTransform([0.2, 0.2, 0.8], [0, 1, 0], [0, 0, 0]);

     render();
 }
 ```

-And, before we go, let's have a look once again at the head with all transformations apply - this is should be the output of running the code from github.
+And, before we go, let's have a look once again at our model with all the transformations applied - this should be the output of running the code from github.

 ![Head]({{site.url}}/assets/tiny_5.png)